Kotak e-Term Plan

-Kotak e-Term Plan is a pure term plan that provides a high level of protection to your loved ones in your absence.
+Kotak e-Term Plan provides a high level of protection to your loved ones in your absence.

-Kotak e-Invest is a comprehensive Unit Linked Life Insurance Plan that can be customized as per your goals and needs - be it protection; investment; financial security for child or retirement planning.
+Kotak e-Invest plan is a complete Unit-Linked Insurance Plan that can be customized as per your goals and needs.

-Kotak Lifetime Income Plan gives you the assurance of your income continuing throughout your life and in your absence throughout the lifetime of your spouse!
+Kotak Lifetime Income Plan gives you the security of your income continuing thru your life and in your absence throughout your spouse's lifetime!

 Our representative will get in touch with you at the earliest.

-A minimum of INR 250 (earlier set at INR 1000) and a maximum of INR 1,50,000 per year can be deposited in the SSY account.
+A minimum of ₹250 and a maximum of ₹1,50,000 per year can be deposited in the SSY account.

 After completion of 18 years of age, only the girl shall operate the account.